ekzhang/ekzhang.github.io/src/projects/setwithfriends.md

 During the design process, I learned about Firebase, so working on this app introduced me to serverless architectures and provided a good exercise in creating live interfaces.
 We completely overhauled the design in May and released version 2.0 in June.
-At the time of writing (May 2021), the website has over 40,000 monthly active users and 1.9 million games played.
+At its peak, the website had over 40,000 monthly active users for half a year, and as of September 2022 there have been 5,000,000 games played.

 **Links: [GitHub](https://github.com/ekzhang/setwithfriends),
 [Website](https://setwithfriends.com/)**